nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: And can it be
+  - title: Raise a hallelujah
-    video: Tu2uA6U4Fxg
+    video: irHGG1CIL0g
-  - video: nuudVoMyZyE
+  - video: 9l7lIisdyMk
-    title: Strength will rise
+    title: Living hope
-  - video: y5VutCGsVXE
+  - video: DXDGE_lRI0E
-    title: 'King of kings, majesty'
+    title: '10,000 reasons'
-  - video: OpfuKKH_SCE
+  - video: H9_0jiO5ZRM
-    title: O come to the altar
+    title: Lord I come to You
 sundayschool:
   intro: >-
     Thanks to St Austell Light & Life Church for letting us share their Sunday School resources.
-There are craft ideas and other resources available if you open the video below on Youtube and look in the video description.
+There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
-  video: KCfhiw3hY_I
+  video: JJRXWAYZNUo
 sermon:
-  video: mTN9Q3FaXJM
+  video: SiljRDFtnUE
-  title: New wardrobe
+  title: New mind
   intro: >-
     We continue our series looking at the new things that we have in Jesus thanks to His death and resurrection.
-This week Jon talks about our new wardrobe.
+This week Jon and Louise talk about a new mind and a new way of thinking.
 blessing:
   heading: Benediction
   text: >-
-    To Him who is able to keep you from stumbling and to present you before His glorious presence without fault and with great joy — to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+    Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
     Amen.
 ---